ErwinsExpertise/PlexNotify/Readme.md

 - [x] Create an acitvity page
 - [x] Secure activity page with PP
 - [ ] Add search feature for activity
+- [ ] Store historical data in MongoDB
 - [ ] Create stand-alone login page
 - [ ] Implement option to use HTTPS with self-signed SSL
 - [ ] Add page for most played media